DeeprajPandey/gina/README.md

 > ```

 ### Run
-Gina will give you a paragraph to translate.
+For generating syntax rules for any language, Gina will give you a paragraph to translate.
 Do this very literally, without taking any meaning away from the sentences and she will show the syntax rules for the language you are translating into.
 ```sh
   $ python interface.py
 ```